covao/TatamiRacer/doc/HowToCalibrateTatamiRacer.md

 # How to Calibrate TatamiRacer

 ## Start TatamiRacaer Test Tool
-Lunch "TatamiRacer Test" shortcut or enter following command from terminal.
+Launch "TatamiRacer Test" from shortcut or enter following command from terminal.
 ~~~
 cd ~/mycar
 python tatamiracer_test.py